 Week 33: Sandbox Tools from MMx Courses - August 9–15

 We developed a suite of visual tools for common math problems from the MicroMasters courses.
 Have a look around and play with the sandboxes for your favorite equations!

-Week 34: What Can Pharmacy Students in Ethiopia Learn from Supply Chain Management? - August 16–22
+Week 34: What Pharmacy Students in Ethiopia Can do with Supply Chain Education - August 16–22

 Week 35: Activity from SC1x - August 23–29